Finnoy Travel - Travel Stories and Reviews

 Finnish flag on Viking XPRS

 Every year, we sail multiple times from Helsinki to Tallinn.
-This time, we took m/s Viking XPRS by Viking Line.
-It is not the newest ferry but still modern.
+This time, we took M/S Viking XPRS by Viking Line.
+Although it is not the newest ferry, it is still modern.
 You can have a drink, eat or enjoy entertainment onboard.
-There is also a tax-free store to do shopping.
-Read our review of Viking XPRS.
+There is also a tax-free store where you can shop.
+Please read our review of Viking XPRS.

-Viking XPRS is a fast ferry, built in Finland in 2007.
+Viking XPRS is a fast ferry built in Finland in 2007.
 It operates between Helsinki, Finland, and Tallinn, Estonia.
 Unlike traditional ferries, it's designed for quicker crossings, making multiple trips daily.
-The vessel can carry passengers (up to 2,800), cars, trucks, and cargo, making it a crucial link for transportation and commerce between the two countries.
-While also other ferries operate on this route, the Viking XPRS offers a swift and efficient travel option.
+The vessel can carry passengers (up to 2,800), cars, trucks, and cargo, making it a crucial link for transportation and commerce between Finland and Estonia.
+While other ferries operate on this route, the Viking XPRS offers an efficient travel option.

 Our Viking XPRS Experiences

-In April 2024, we decided to make a day trip to Tallinn by sailing from Helsinki to Estonia onboard Viking XPRS.
-We booked only oneway ticket because we wanted to sail back on Eckerö Line's m/s Finlandia.
-This was not our first time on Viking XPRS but every year, we board this ferry at least once.
-The reason is natural: Tallinn is near to Helsinki and the sail takes only 2 and half hours.
-In this article, we share details of our latest experience onboard Viking XPRS combined with facts.
+In April 2024, we booked a one-way ticket because we wanted to sail back on Eckerö Line's M/S Finlandia.
+We visit Tallinn a few times a year.
+The reason is natural: Tallinn is near Helsinki, and the sail takes only two and a half hours.
+In this article, we share details of our experiences onboard Viking XPRS combined with facts.

 Viking Cinderella is another ferry of Viking Line sailing between Helsinki and Tallinn.